Non-Bloch band theory of generalized eigenvalue problems: Introduction

-In our work, we develop a non-Bloch band theory to study non-Hermitian waves in a one-dimensional (1D) periodic medium described by a generalized eigenvalue equation.
-In the context of the non-Bloch band theory, the continuum bands can be obtained by determining the generalized Brillouin zone for the complex Bloch wavenumber.
+In our paper, we develop a non-Bloch band theory to study non-Hermitian waves in a one-dimensional (1D) periodic medium described by a generalized eigenvalue equation.
+In the context of the non-Bloch band theory, the continuum bands can be obtained by determining the generalized Brillouin zone for the complex-valued Bloch wave number.
 We show that the eigenvalues of a transfer matrix of the medium lead to a certain condition imposed on the generalized Brillouin zone.
 The generalized theory proposed here allows us to explore the non-Hermitian skin effect in photonic crystals composed of chiral metamaterials.
+While parity-time-symmetric metamaterials have been investigated in, e.g., Refs.~\cite{Gear2015,Droulias2019}, our motivation is to go beyond the previous works.
 We confirm that the continuum bands obtained from the generalized Brillouin zone reproduce the eigenvalues of finite-size systems.
-In particular, when the medium has circularly polarized eigenmodes, we find that each eigenmode can localize at either of edges depending on whether it is left- or right-circularly polarized.
+In particular, when the medium has circularly polarized eigenmodes, we find that each eigenmode can localize at either of the edges, depending on whether it is left- or right-circularly polarized.
 This finding suggests the interesting possibility of controlling which side excitation modes localize at simply by changing a polarization of incident light while keeping the medium unchanged.
 In contrast, when the medium only has linearly polarized eigenmodes, our analysis shows that every eigenmode localizes at one edge of the system.